-Stone size is a critical factor influencing the primary stone-free rate.
-The largest and smallest stones in the current cohort measured 3.5×2.5 cm and 0.4×0.5 cm, respectively, and an overall stone-free rate of 89% was obtained.
-Stone diameter is a significant risk factor for stone free rate.
-The Children's Hospital of Philadelphia (USA) reported stone-free rates of 100% and 97% for individuals with stones <10 mm and ≥ 10 mm in diameter, respectively; analysis of recurrence and complications over a median follow-up of 19.7 months suggested that FURS is a safe and effective means of treating upper ureteral stones and stones in the lower renal calyx.17 Unsal and colleagues reported a stone-free rate of 100% for stones <10 mm diameter and 81.8% for larger stones in a group of 16 children who underwent FURS and holmium laser lithotripsy.14 Jurkiewicz and colleagues reported a stone-free rate of 85.3% in their cohort of 157 juveniles (aged between 10 months and 17 years) using FURS and holmium laser lithotripsy: primary stone-free rate reached 85.3%, and total stone-free rate was 98.1%; only 3 patients had complications.30 Furthermore, Chedgy assessed 21 patients, and 13 (62%) were stone free after the first procedure, 17 (81%) after a second one, and 20 (95%) after a third operation.15 Ishii16 carried out a meta-analysis of 6 studies including 282 cases of juveniles (0.25 -17 years) that underwent FURS and holmium laser lithotripsy: primary stone-free rate in 3 articles was 85.8% (58.0-93.0%) while total complication rate was 12.4%; only 5 cases had Clavien class III complications.
-Taken together, these findings demonstrated that FURS and holmium laser lithotripsy conducted is safe and effective in pediatric patients with stone dimeter around 1cm.
+rence and complications over a median followup of 19.7 months suggested that FURS is a safe and effective means of treating upper ureteral stones and stones in the lower renal calyx.17 Unsal and colleagues reported a stone-free rate of 100% for stones <10 mm diameter and 81.8% for larger stones in a group of 16 children who underwent FURS and holmium laser lithotripsy.14 Jurkiewicz and colleagues reported a stone-free rate of 85.3% in their cohort of 157 juveniles (aged between 10 months and 17 years) using FURS and holmium laser lithotripsy: primary stone-free rate reached 85.3%, and total stone-free rate was 98.1%; only three patients had complications.30 Furthermore, Chedgy assessed 21 patients, and 13 (62%) were stone-free after the first procedure, 17 (81%) after a second one, and 20 (95%) after a third operation.15 Ishii carried out a meta-analysis of six studies, including 282 cases of juveniles (0.25-17 years) that underwent FURL.16 The primary stone-free rate in three articles was 85.8% (58.0-93.0%), while total complication rate was 12.4%; only five cases had Clavien class III complications.
+Taken together, these findings demonstrate that FURL is safe and effective in pediatric patients with stone dimeter around 1 cm.

-In our study, we do had a double J-stent placed in advance.
-This made UAS placement successful in all patient.
-According to previous study, a UAS placement could possible in 94.1 % of the pre-stented patients, but only in 50 % of the non-stented patients.31 The use of a UAS during RIRS has been associated with reduced intrarenal pressure, decreased operative time and improved SFR in adult patients.32 So, we placed a double J-stent in all patients in advance.
+In our study, we had a double J-stent placed in advance.
+This made ureteral access sheath (UAS) placement successful in all patient.
+According to previous study, a UAS placement is possible in 94.1 % of pre-stented patients, but in only 50 % of non-stented patients.31 The use of a UAS during RIRS has been associated with reduced intrarenal pressure, decreased operative time, and improved stone-free rates in adult patients.32 We therefore placed a double J-stent in all patients in advance.
 No ureteral wall injury occurred in our patients.

-The limiting pressure within the urinary tract is also critical: the outflow must keep unobstructed.
+The limiting pressure within the urinary tract is also critical; the outflow must be unobstructed.
 Suprapubic puncture cystostomy may be required to achieve constant drainage.
 Close attention should be paid to preventing intraoperative hypothermia.
-We recommended using pre-warming irrigation, a forced-air warming blanket, insulating the head and maintaining a relatively high operating room temperature.
+We recommended using prewarming irrigation, a forced-air warming blanket, insulating the head, and maintaining a relatively high operating room temperature.
 Finally, we recommend that laser power be limited to 32 W to avoid mucosal damage while disrupting calculi.
-It is better to modulate the laser with high-frequency and low-power.
+It is better to modulate the laser with high frequency and low power.

 A few limitations should be mentioned for this study.
-It was a single-center retrospective cohort study with a relatively short follow-up time.
+It was a single-centre, retrospective cohort study with a relatively short followup time.
 Also, a control group of patients treated with PCNL or ESWL was not included.
 The suprapubic puncture cystotomy was for decompression of the bladder.
-But more research should do to prove that this procedure decrease the complication rates.
-Further RCT studies are warranted to compare the two methods for advantages and disadvantages.
+More research should prove that this procedure decreases complication rates.
+Further randomized controlled studies are warranted to compare the two methods for advantages and disadvantages.